-The ruby mines of Mogok district of Burma (now Myanmar) are older than history: Stone Age and Bronze Age mining tools have been found in the mining area there.
+The ruby mines of the Mogok district of Burma (now Myanmar) are older than history: Stone Age and Bronze Age mining tools have been found in the mining area there.
 In ancient Burma, it was believed that rubies would ripen in time, just like fruit ripens on a tree.
 They also believed that implanting a ruby into their flesh would make them invulnerable in battle.

 Georgian Ruby and Diamond Brooch